 I have worked from home for a number of years, and one of the wonderful things about it is that one becomes plugged into the little routines and rhythms of assorted public service personnel (bin-men, post-people, local Jehovah’s witnesses), and the people and animals that live in the area.
 For example, the post-people all (separately) congratulated me on my wedding to Giant Bear as they delivered wedding presents in the run-up to the day(s).
 Similarly, I have learned not to mind that our local hedgehog, who has entered into the spirit of my ‘I’ll leave snails out for you if you eat them all’ game with great good humour and appetite, also feels the need to leave black, stringy poo on the lawn as a token of his esteem.

 As for our neighbours, for most of my time in Bristol I had an uneasy relationship with the West Highland terrier across the road.
 He belonged to an elderly lady, and seemed to have two purposes in life: to bark at the postman (and bite him if at all possible); and to sit in the window of the spare bedroom and stare at me while I worked.
 I was also treated once or twice a week to the sight of an enormous dog-fox sauntering through the garden and, more often than not, doing an enormous poo in the vegetable garden to show how comfortable he was.
 He was so comfortable, in fact, that I myself (pegging out washing, say) was no obstacle to his commute through the garden; he simply glanced at me and went about his business.
 Here in sunny Bridgwater, our immediate neighbours, who have the best house on the street (it’s end terrace and has a parking space) have recently left their home and been replaced by (we think) one of their children, plus partner and two horrible, constantly barking dogs.
-They bark at everything: me, our washing and other dogs, or course, but also the sky, the wind and each other.
+They bark at everything: me, our washing and other dogs, but also the sky, the wind and each other.
 I also can’t help but notice that the people across the back (i.e. their garden sort of backs onto our garden) have recently replaced their entire garden wall.
 This impacted my sitting-outside-in-the-sun time in a fairly serious way, as follows:

 July 8th.
 Based on what I can hear from my sunny spot, the builder being employed by our neighbour has a job description that consists of the following items.
 One, he is required to play Radio One at full blast *all day*, regardless of whether he is actually doing anything.
 Two, when taking his (enormous, endless, gaping) breaks, he is required to discuss his personal life at the top of his voice on his mobile with anyone who will listen.
 Bonus points will be awarded for using the phrase ‘mate, I was so wasted!’ as many times as possible.